 Cell Phones and Texting While Driving is Dangerous

-Recently, a tow truck driver was texting on one cell phone while talking on another when he slammed into a car and crashed into a swimming pool.
-According to the sheriff’s deputies, the 25-year-old truck driver admitted he was texting and talking when his flatbed truck hit the car on the morning in question.
-The car that was hit by the truck then crashed through a fence and sideswiped a house before rolling into an in-ground pool.
+Recently, our attorneys handled a case where a tow truck driver was texting on his company-provided cell phone while talking to someone on another personal cell phone at the same time.
+Before the two-truck driver knew what was happening, he slammed into a car, which then crashed into a swimming pool.
+According to the San Antonio sheriff’s deputies, the 25-year-old tow truck driver admitted he was texting and talking when his flatbed truck hit the car on the morning in question.
+The truck hit the car while both vehicles were in motion, and after the initial impact the car crashed through a neighborhood fence, sideswiped a house, and rolled into an in-ground pool.

 The backyard containing the pool was unoccupied at the time of the crash.
 The 68-year-old woman driving the car suffered head injuries and was fortunately in an otherwise good condition.
 Her eight-year-old niece suffered minor injuries, and both were properly fastened in the front-half of the vehicle by their seat belts.
 Our attorneys made sure both the aunt and her niece received proper medical attention at a nearby San Antonio hospital and then went to work determining to what extent cell phones, texting and driving played in causing the accident in the first place.

 The tow truck driver was charged with reckless driving, talking on a cell phone, and following too closely.
 While the injuries in this incident were relatively minor—no person was killed—this accident is an important reminder that cell phones and texting while driving is dangerous.
 Do not talk on a cell phone or text while driving a motor vehicle, under any circumstances.

 If you, a loved one, or someone you know is in need of assistance after an auto accident, call our lawyers at 830-261-4614 or toll free at 1-800-862-1260.